imcf/hrm-omero/README.md

 `OMERO_CONNECTOR_LOGLEVEL` in `/etc/hrm.conf`.

 Valid settings are `"SUCCESS"`, `"INFO"`, `"DEBUG"` and `"TRACE"`.
 If the option is commented out in the configuration file, the level will be set to `WARNING`.
-Log messages produced by the connector when called by HRM will usually end up in the web server's error log (as they go to `stderr`).

 ## Example Usage